microsoft/LightGBM/R-package/README.md

 If you are using R 4.x and installation fails with Visual Studio, `LightGBM` will fall back to using [MSYS2](https://www.msys2.org/).
 This should work with the tools already bundled in `Rtools` 4.0.

-If you want to force `LightGBM` to use MinGW (for any R version), pass `--use-msys2` to the installation script.
+If you want to force `LightGBM` to use MSYS2 (for any R version), pass `--use-msys2` to the installation script.

 ```shell
 Rscript build_r.R --use-msys2